alternative diy christmas tree tent for kids

 A DIY Christmas Tree for a Festive Eco Friendly Holiday

-Prior to concocting our alternative Christmas tree, we debated getting a real one or a fake one.
-With a growing concern for our environment and a hope to model eco-friendly and sustainable practices to my children though, I did not feel quite right about buying a real or a fake tree.
+Before concocting our alternative Christmas tree, we debated getting a real one or a fake one.
+With a growing concern for our environment and a hope to model eco-friendly practices to my children though, I did not feel quite right about buying a real or a fake tree.

-Luckily, we had some stuff lying around that we could use to make our very own eco-friendly alternative Christmas tree!
-Our DIY tree is also budget friendly and has a minimalist flare, so I also love those aspects of it.
+Luckily, we had some stuff lying around the house that we could use to make our very own eco-friendly alternative Christmas tree!
+Our DIY tree is also budget-friendly and has a minimalist flare, so I love these aspects of it as well.

 Alternative DIY Christmas Tree Materials